Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Terms of Reference:

-- Ensure the school is fulfilling its responsibilities regarding safeguarding and child protection and the requirements of ‘Keeping Children Safe in Education’.
+- Ensure the school is fulfilling its responsibilities regarding safeguarding and child protection and the requirements of ‘Keeping Children Safe in Education’ (KCSIE).

 - Set priorities for improvement and monitor and evaluate the impact of improvement plans which relate to the committee’s area of operation.

 - Ensure the school has an effective behaviour and anti-bullying policy.
-Monitor the implementation of this policy and its impact.
+Monitor the implementation of these policies and their impact.

 - Ensure school is fulfilling its responsibilities with regards to pupils accessing alternative provision.